-The Municipality has appointed a Risk Officer and a risk register is updated annually with the assistance of all the directors in the respective KPA (Key Performance Area).
-Sector departments are also invited to these sessions.
+The Municipality has appointed a Risk Officer and annually a risk register is updated with the assistance from all the directors in the respective KPA, sector departments are also invited for these sessions.
 The risk register will then be used to draft the internal audit plan for the year.

-A risk committee is also set up and is chaired by an external individual to ensure transparency and objectivity.
+A risk committee was also set up and is chaired by an external individual to ensure transparency and objectivity.

-2.4 ANTI-CORRUPTION AND FRAUD
+2.7 ANTI-CORRUPTION AND FRAUD